tersapp/seismic-deeplearning/experiments/interpretation/dutchf3_patch/README.md

 ### Running experiments

 Now you're all set to run training and testing experiments on the F3 Netherlands dataset.
-Please start from the `train.sh` and `test.sh` scripts under the `local/` and `distributed/` directories, which invoke the corresponding python scripts.
+Please start from the `train.sh` and `test.sh` scripts under the `local/` directory, which invoke the corresponding python scripts.
 Take a look at the project configurations in (e.g in `default.py`) for experiment options and modify if necessary.

 ### Monitoring progress with TensorBoard
 - from the this directory, run `tensorboard --logdir='output'` (all runtime logging information is